isaacLepley/Alimus-Public/house-rules.md

 - Deck of Many Things
 - The elemental planes/elemental chaos
 - The outer planes
-- The Seelie and Unseelie courts
+- The Seelie and Unseelie fey courts

 ***